 Kassim Adinasi Oyoo is a professional journalist (Climate Change Journalism Fellow at ICFJ) and a videographer based in Nairobi, Kenya.
 With rich skills brought by many years of experience in Print and Broadcast Journalism he has done many stories that have created impact in Kenya.
-Currently Kassim works as a freelance journalist in Kenya covering stories concerning Children's rights in Africa and broadcasting through a channel "AfricanChild Dot Com".
-After practising on mainstream media for long, he has taken the line of children's rights in Africa.
+Currently Kassim works as a freelance journalist and running an online tv EUN TV Network.
+After practicing on mainstream media for long, he has taken the line of children's rights in Africa.

 Supremacy battles in different religious sects in Kenya are rampart, this is Legio Maria fighting to control the sect.
 This was in Migori County